Takehiro Tomiyasu: Personal life

 Tomiyasu has two sisters.
 He was planning to follow in his sisters' footsteps by becoming a professional swimmer before switching to football instead, stating that he wanted to be a footballer.
 In his first press conference in Bologna, Tomiyasu said he began to learn Italian and asked the media to call him Tomi.
 By February 2020, Italian media Corriere Di Bologna reported that Tomiyasu already spoke Italian.
 In addition to Italian and his native Japanese, Tomiyasu also speaks English, having sharpened his English skills during his spell in Sint-Truiden.

 Tomiyasu revealed that growing up, he idolised Javier Mascherano.
 In the wake of the COVID-19 pandemic in Italy, Tomiyasu spoke out about his life during the pandemic and while the season was suspended, he exercised daily.
 On 12 May 2020, his former club, Avispa Fukuoka expressed their gratitude to Tomiyasu after he donated 1,000 masks to the club's academy.
-The following month, Bologna revealed that the players and staff members agreed to give up a month's salary.
+The following month, Bologna revealed that Tomiyasu were among the players and staff members agreed to give up a month's salary.

+On 27 December 2021, he tested positive for COVID-19 amid the pandemic in the United Kingdom.
+Tomiyasu also wears contact lenses on the pitch.